cbaggers/cepl/docs/008 - textures - making and freeing them.md

 See here for details: https://www.opengl.org/wiki/Pixel_Transfer#Format_conversion

-There are only certain combinations that make sense and so Jungl should just **do the right thing**.
+There are only certain combinations that make sense and so Cepl should just **do the right thing**.
 Any cases where it doesnt are considered a bug.

 #### Freeing